 When looking at venues, think realistically about how large your event will be.
 Of course, we’d all love to sell out an arena, but only a few big-name performers can pull that off.
 Consider instead smaller event halls, local parks (outdoors is certainly more COVID-conscious), pubs, or clubs.
 Not only will you have a greater chance of filling the space, but something less enormous may be better suited to the vibe and crowd.

-3. Book Entertainment.
+Now for the fun part!
 Local artists are the way to go.
-Not only are these performers easier to get in touch with than Cardi B or Adele, they usually have a loyal local following with whom they’ll share concert details via social media and their websites.
+Not only are these performers easier to get in touch with than Doja Cat, Billie Eilish, or Glass Animals, they usually have a loyal following with whom they’ll share concert details via social media and their websites.
 That’s a huge help as far as marketing goes!

-4. Create a Budget and Set Ticket Prices.
-List all your expenses—venue, talent, equipment, refreshments, marketing, set-up and take down, security, and t-shirt printing.
+Break out Google Sheets and list all your expenses—venue, talent, equipment, refreshments, marketing, setup and breakdown, security, and custom t-shirt printing.
 Don’t forget to include a little cushion—everything always costs more than you imagine it will, and the unforeseen has a way of being spendy.
 Finally, include how much you’d like to raise for your cause.
-Add it all up, then divide by the number people you hope will come.
-That will give you an idea of ticket cost—at the very least, your concert ticket price should cover overhead.
+Come up with a total, then divide by the number of people you hope will come.
+That amount will give you an idea of the ticket cost.
+Remember, at the very least, your concert ticket price should cover overhead.

 Souvenirs and concessions are a great way to raise money, as is organising sponsorships.
 You can offer sponsors everything from a shoutout during the show or an on-site ad with their logo on the back of printed tickets or displayed on your charity concert’s fundraising page.
 Finally, encourage people to support your cause via text-to-give during the show.